mczkzk/go-ts-generator/README.md

 - Handles arrays of pointers as `(Type | null | undefined)[]` in TypeScript
 - Includes validation rules from struct tags as JSDoc comments
 - Parses Swagger/OpenAPI annotations to add API endpoint information to type comments
+- Supports processing multiple source directories in a single command

 ## Installation